Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment

-The presidential election in Indonesia, the world's third-largest democracy, highlights the choices ahead as the country seeks to profit from its rich reserves of nickel and other resources vital to the global transition away from fossil fuels.
+Jakarta, Feb 9 (AP) The presidential election in Indonesia, the world's third-largest democracy, highlights the choices to be made as the country seeks to profit from its rich nickel reserves and other vital resources for the global transition. fossil fuels.

-President Joko Widodo capitalized on Indonesia's abundant reserves of nickel, coal, oil and gas as he led Southeast Asia's largest economy through a decade of rapid growth and modernization that Significantly expanded the country's road and rail networks.
+President Joko Widodo capitalized on Indonesia's abundant reserves of nickel, coal, oil and gas to lead Southeast Asia's largest economy through a decade of rapid growth and modernization that significantly expanded the country's road and rail networks.

 Increasingly, voters are demanding that the men vying to succeed him consider the tradeoffs between rapid growth and a healthy environment in the world's fourth most populous country.